alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 ## Locality Sensitive Hashing Algorithms

-### L2 LSH

-### Cosine LSH

-### Permutation LSH

-### Jaccard LSH

-### Hamming LSH

 ## Interesting Optimizations

 ### Fast Vector Serialization

 ### Custom Lucene Query
+-->
 ---

 <!--Footnotes-->

+[^vector-search-resources]: For a brief introduction to vector search aimed at Elastiknn users, start watching [this presentation at 1m56s](https://youtu.be/M4vqhmSZMTI?t=116).
+For a more general introduction, see [this Medium article about the Billion-Scale Approximate Nearest Neighbor Search Challenge](https://medium.com/big-ann-benchmarks/neurips-2021-announcement-the-billion-scale-approximate-nearest-neighbor-search-challenge-72858f768f69).
-[^ann-resources]: For a thorough textbook introduction (including a bit of math), read Chapter 3 of [Mining of Massive Datasets](http://www.mmds.org/).
+[^lsh-resources]: For a thorough textbook introduction to Locality Sensitive Hashing, including a bit of math, read Chapter 3 of [Mining of Massive Datasets](http://www.mmds.org/).
 For a thorough video lecture introduction, watch lectures 13 through 20 of the [Scalable Data Science course from IIT Kharagpur](https://www.youtube.com/watch?v=06HGoXE6GAs&list=PLbRMhDVUMngekIHyLt8b_3jQR7C0KUCul&index=14).
-For an explanation in the context of large-scale ANN, read [this Medium article about the upcoming Billion-Scale Approximate Nearest Neighbor Search Challenge](https://medium.com/big-ann-benchmarks/neurips-2021-announcement-the-billion-scale-approximate-nearest-neighbor-search-challenge-72858f768f69).
-For a brief introduction aimed at Elastiknn users, start watching [this presentation at 1m56s](https://youtu.be/M4vqhmSZMTI?t=116).
+[^elasticsearch-resources]: The short story is: Lucene is a search library implemented in Java, generally intended for text search.
+You give Lucene some documents, and it parses the terms and stores an inverted index.
+You give it some terms, and it uses the inverted index to tell you which documents contain those terms.
+Elasticsearch is basically a distributed cluster of Lucene indices with a JSON API.
 [^scala-example-1]: Consider the difference between representing different query types as [Scala case classes](https://github.com/alexklibisz/elastiknn/blob/dcabb8cbf6d793fe83ac85a2a6ffa91786f87c73/elastiknn-api4s/src/main/scala/com/klibisz/elastiknn/api/package.scala#L126-L167) vs. [Java POJOs](https://github.com/alexklibisz/elastiknn/blob/dcabb8cbf6d793fe83ac85a2a6ffa91786f87c73/elastiknn-client-java/src/main/java/com/klibisz/elastiknn/api4j/ElastiknnNearestNeighborsQuery.java#L12-L158).
 [^scala-example-2]: For example, [this pattern rewrites a user-provided query and an existing index mapping into an internal Elasticsearch query](https://github.com/alexklibisz/elastiknn/blob/6798e3b4e4c08a1ac14e9be668761fc284bbacaa/elastiknn-plugin/src/main/scala/com/klibisz/elastiknn/query/ElastiknnQuery.scala#L52-L112).
 [^note-scala-java]: When deciding to use Java or Scala, I find it useful to ask if I'm optimizing "in the large" or "in the small."
 For more context, read the first couple sections of [Daniel Spiewak](https://twitter.com/djspiewak)'s post [Why are Fibers Fast?](https://typelevel.org/blog/2021/02/21/fibers-fast-mkay.html).
-[^gradle]: The only legitimate alternative seems to be maintaining a separate copy of the code for every version of Elasticsearch.
+[^gradle]: The only alternative seems to be maintaining a separate copy of the code for every version of Elasticsearch.
 This seems to be the approach taken by [read-only-rest](https://github.com/sscarduzio/elasticsearch-readonlyrest-plugin).
-[^elasticsearch-resources]: The short story is: Lucene is a search library implemented in Java.
-You give it some documents and it parses out the terms and stores an inverted index.
-You give it some terms, it uses the inverted index to tell you which documents contain those terms.
-Elasticsearch is basically a distributed cluster of Lucene indices with a JSON API.